anildwarepo/azuresynapsedmvs/README.md

 ### Pre-requisites
 - Access to Azure Synapse Workspace
 - Access to Azure Monitor Metrics
-- Power BI Desktop installed from local computer which has network connectivity to Azure Synapse SqlPool(incase of Private Link)
+- Power BI Desktop installed on local computer which has network connectivity to Azure Synapse SqlPool(incase of Private Link)
+- Sign in to Power BI Desktop using Azure Active Directory that can access Azure Synapse and Azure Monitor.

 ### Launch Template